Why You Should Trust Me

 When working with some images I noticed that the default settings looked a bit over-processed and unrealistic, but it’s possible to adjust these settings and save new presets.

 If you want more localized editing options, EasyHDR has an excellent set with clearly editable brush and gradient masking tools and multiple layers.
 The only unfortunate aspect is that the ‘Enable/disable layers’ option limits the preview window a bit.
-Editing tools are fast and responsive, as are all the other steps involved in creating an HDR image.
+Editing tools are fast and responsive, just like all the other steps involved in creating an HDR image.

 EasyHDR is one of the most affordable programs we looked at, costing just $39 USD for home use or $65 for commercial use.
 It doesn’t offer the same level of control that a demanding professional photographer would want, but it’s an excellent mid-range program with great value for your money.